Community DistrictingExplainers: Census Districting Local Government

 – Some states allow for public input into the districting process.
 Find out if you can submit your input in your state here.

-– Vote in every election, especially state and local elections.
+– Register to vote and vote in every election, especially state and local elections.
 Your locally elected officials are often the ones who are responsible for drawing the new political lines that will determine what your political representation will look like for the next decade.
 Sign up for election reminders here to make sure you never miss an election!

 Published December 8, 2021